(Full time) 2021 start

 - How are children and young people’s health and wellbeing conceptualised in the UK and internationally?

-In your final year, you’ll also plan and undertake a piece of independent research relating to childhood and youth for your dissertation.
+In your final year, you’ll plan and undertake a piece of independent research relating to childhood and youth for your dissertation.
 This will allow you to put theories you’ve studied into practice, gain further expertise in an area of interest to you, and to gain experience carrying out a real-life research project with or about children and/or young people.

 Course structure